 A package is a bundle of one or more crates that provides a set of functionality.
 A package contains a Cargo.toml file that describes how to build those crates.
 Cargo is actually a package that contains the binary crate for the command line tool you’ve been using to build your code.
 The Cargo package also contains a library crate that the binary crate depends on.
 Other projects can depend on the Cargo library crate to use the same logic the Cargo command line tool uses.

-A crate can come in one of two forms: a binary crate or a library crate.
 A package can contain as many binary crates as you like, but at most only one library crate.
 A package must contain at least one crate, whether that’s a library or binary crate.

 Let’s walk through what happens when we create a package.
 First we enter the command cargo new my-project: